rogerlbcn/Movies_RecSys/README.md

 <h1>A Recommender System of Movies <h1/>

-This repository includes a recommender system for movies, based on user ratings.
+<body>This repository includes a recommender system for movies, based on user ratings.

 The dataset used is: "MovieLens full 25-million recommendation data" (ml-25m), retrieved from Kaggle.